José Ramos (baseball): Los Angeles Dodgers

 and was selected to participate in the inaugural "Spring Breakout" minor league showcase during spring training 2024.
-He returned to Tulsa for the regular season, playing in 123 games and batting .221 with 17 homers and 64 RBI.
-He returned to Tulsa for the 2025 season and was then promoted to the Triple–A Oklahoma City Comets.
-Combined he played in 102 games with a .251 batting average, 18 home runs and 59 RBI.
-He elected free agency on November 6.
+He returned to Tulsa for the regular season, playing in 123 games and batting .221 with 17 home runs and 64 RBI.
+Ramos returned to Tulsa for the 2025 season and was then promoted to the Triple–A Oklahoma City Comets.
+Combined, he played in 102 games with a .251 batting average, 18 home runs and 59 RBI.
+Ramos elected free agency following the season on November 6, 2025.

+New York Mets

+On November 25, 2025, Ramos signed a minor league contract with the New York Mets.